 5km Hill Time Trial #1

 Your Week 4 Wednesday session is a 5km hill time trial.
-After a warm up you start the time trial.
 This is a maximum effort session where you are trying to push yourself hard.

 While there are plenty of benefits to this session you do want to look after yourself as you head back down the hill.

 Remind yourself of these downhill technique tips: Lean forward, fast turn over and don't over stride.
 By doing these things you will decrease the impact on your body and you will also run faster coming down hill.

 We are looking forward to this time trial, it's one of those times where you are going to be huffing and puffing ;-)

 Week 4 Sessions

 Map of Meeting Point: Netball Courts

 Meeting Point: Outside Zeroes Cafe, 81 Cashmere Road